-- Paediatric patients who require less frequent monitoring due to clinical situation or diagnosis may have an individualised monitoring and assessment plan as determined by the clinical team and in consultation with the Admitting Medical Officer (AMO).
-This plan must be documented in the health care record with associated rationale and goals of care. - All yellow and red zone breaches must be escalated as per local paediatric CERS plan unless an alternative response is documented in the resuscitation plan.
-Frequency of observations are to be increased following a CERS call and documented in the monitoring and assessment plan.
+- Neonates who require less frequent monitoring due to clinical situation or diagnosis must have an individualised monitoring and assessment plan as determined by the clinical team in consultation with the Admitting Medical Officer (AMO).
+This plan must be documented in the health care record with associated rationale and goals of care - All yellow and red zone breaches must be escalated as per local CERS unless an alternative response is documented in the resuscitation plan.
+Frequency of observations are to be increased following a CERS call and documented in the monitoring and assessment plan